litesolutions/sonar-sslr-grappa/README.md

 * you can end up with a lot of channels;
 * you must account for the order in which your channels are declared;
-* which means the code of your channel itself may contain a lot of logic in order to avoid this channel to match at any given point in your parsed input, etc.
+* which means that the code of your channel itself may contain a lot of logic in order to avoid this channel to match at any given point in your parsed input, etc.

-One example of a Sonar plugin using this technique is Python.
+One example of a Sonar language plugin using this technique is the Python language plugin.

 ## What this package does instead